akhilakpuppala/_CMPE252_PlacesNearMe/README.md

-# Travel Agent Chatbot - BoBo
+# places suggesting Chatbot - PlacesNearMe
 By: Akhila Puppala

 This chatbot is build using Rasa Platform